-I am interested in studying how diet influences the risk of developing major chronic diseases.
-My research centers on various approaches to examining the entire diet as a whole and its association with cardiovascular disease, diabetes, cancer, and obesity.
+Fung is interested in studying how diet influences the risk of developing major chronic diseases.
+Her research centers on various approaches to examining the entire diet as a whole and its association with cardiovascular disease, diabetes, cancer, and obesity.
 This also includes evaluating whether adhering to current dietary recommendations does indeed lower the risk of developing chronic diseases.
-I collaborate with the Harvard School of Public Health and my work has been funded by the National Institutes of Health.
-Many of the results were published in premier medical and nutrition journals and I have given research presentations nationally and internationally.
+Fung collaborates with the Harvard School of Public Health on work that has been funded by the National Institutes of Health.
+Many of the results were published in premier medical and nutrition journals and Fung has given research presentations nationally and internationally.

 Fung TT, Li Y, Bromage S, Bhupathiraju S, Batis C, Fawzi W, Holmes MD, Stampfer M, Hu FB, Deitchler M, Willett WC.
 A global diet quality index and risk of type 2 diabetes in U.S. women.
 The Journal of Nutrition Supplement, 151 (Supplement2): 168s-175s, 2021.

 Fung TT, Struijk E, Rodriguez-Artalejo F, Hagan K, Hu FB, Lopez-Garcia E. Fruits and vegetables intake and risk of frailty in women aged 60 and older.
 American Journal of Clinical Nutrition, 112:1540-1546, 2020.

 Fung TT, Mukamal KJ, Rimm EB, Meyer HE, Willett WC, Feskanich D. Alcohol consumption and risk of hip fractures in post-menopausal women and men aged 50 and older.
 The American Journal of Clinical Nutrition, 110:691-700.
 2019